bobbintb/tranny/docs/setup.rst

     $ vim tranny.ini

-Once you have configured your configuration file as desired, notable making sure the database uri is specified properly you can then initialize a blank database schema.
+Once you have configured your configuration file as desired, notably making sure the database uri is specified properly, you can then initialize a blank database schema.
 There are 3 optional parameters that you can also set if you desire. -u/-p will set the credentials for the admin user.
 This is currently only used for the optional web ui.
 If you do not specify then default values of admin/tranny will be used for the user/password. -w If specified will wipe all existing tables and data from your database.
 This is not